Sergio Gucciardo

-Sergio Barış Gucciardo (born 19 April 1999) is a footballer who plays as a midfielder for Sportfreunde Lotte.
+Sergio Barış Gucciardo (born 19 April 1999) is a footballer who plays as a midfielder for Oberliga Westfalen club Victoria Clarholz.
 Born in Germany, Gucciardo is a youth international for Turkey.

 Early life

 Gucciardo was born to a Turkish mother and an Italian father; he grew up in Germany.

 Gucciardo was loaned to Alemannia Aachen in July 2019, although one month later, it was announced that he would return to SC Paderborn 07.
 He was then loaned to SV Lippstadt 08.